Andrew20663/Data-Science-Capstone-Johns-Hopkins-University-Coursera/README.md

 # Data-Science-Capstone-Johns-Hopkins-University-Coursera

 ## Abstract
-The goal of this particular project was to create a predictive text algorithm and develop a predictive text application using Shiny from R Studio for both the Data Science Specialization and Data Science: Machine Learning and Statistics Specialization for Johns Hopkins University on Coursera.
+The goal of this particular project was to create a predictive text application using Shiny from R Studio for both the Data Science Specialization and Data Science: Machine Learning and Statistics Specialization for Johns Hopkins University on Coursera.
 The project touches upon 2 areas in Natural Language Processing: